 You should be advised not to wash your face for at least 24 hours.
 No washing with any facial soap, wash, or even water.
 Your face has just been deep cleaned, so you should avoid using any other chemicals or products on it.
 This can cause irritated skin.

 Avoid makeup & clean your brushes

-You should avoid wearing makeup at least 24-48 hours post your facial.
-Your pores have just endured heavy cleaning from your facial and are not recuperating, so putting on makeup will block the pores and heavily damage your skin.
+You should avoid wearing makeup at least 24-48 hours post your facial treatment.
+Your pores have just endured heavy cleaning from your facial treatment and are not recuperating, so putting on makeup will block the pores and heavily damage your skin.
 Your pores are open after your facial, so putting anything on it will go deep down into your pores and get trapped.
 Therefore causing breakouts and other skin problems in the future.
 When you do apply makeup again, use fresh sponges, and clean brushes.

 After your 24-48 hours has gone past wash your face with a non-comedogenic, gentle and fragrance-free facial wash.
 Just for the first couple of days use washes and moisturizers like Cetaphil or Cerave.
 Use lukewarm water and your fingertips instead of a towel or exfoliating brush to prevent irritating the skin.